MRIO/OliveTree/README.md

 # OliveTree

-A biophysically detailed neuronal network model of the inferior olivary nucleusof the cerebellar complex in parallel MATLAB with gpu support via CUDA.
+A biophysically detailed neuronal network model of the inferior olivary nucleus of the cerebellar complex in parallel MATLAB with gpu support via CUDA.
+It is designed to test interactions between excitatory and inhibitory inputs on ongoing oscillatory activity.

 ## Model Features: